Staying Mentally Healthy Together

 Use self-care activity cards

 If you're not sure where to begin, self-care activity cards can be a great inspiration to get you started.
-Melanin Queen Cards feature 52 weeks of fun curated self-care activities that are made especially for women of color.
-Completing them with a partner will keep you both accountable.
+Melanin Queen Cards feature 52 weeks of fun, curated self-care activities.
+Completing them with a partner or group will keep each person accountable.
 You can share your experiences every week over a video call or in person.

 Get physically active

-Now that the weather is warmer, use this time to get outside the house.
-Start small with walking and interacting with neighbors or other walkers on a path can give boost your mood and stimulate endorphins.
-Join a local boot camp or gym to also work out in a group setting or get a trainer for accountability.
+Being active can help reduce stress, boost self-esteem, and more.
+Start small with walking and interacting with neighbors or other walkers, which can stimulate endorphins.
+Join a local boot camp or gym to also work out in a group setting, or get a trainer for extra motivation.

 Take mental breaks